IVIanuu/SimpleMVVM/README.md

 ```

 Then create your activity class.
 The activity needs to extend SimpleMVVMActivity<MyViewModel>
-and must be annotated with a @RequiresActivityViewModel(MyViewModel.class) annotation(This view model will automatically be attached)
+and must be annotated with a @RequiresActivityViewModel(MyViewModel.class) annotation.

 ```java
 @RequiresActivityViewModel(LoginActivityViewModel.class)